akiran/react-foundation-apps/docs/install/install.md

-> React Foundation Apps is a react port of Foundation Apps

 Foundation Apps is a new framework for building web apps.
 It has awesome new features like flexbox based grid, motion-ui, and several core components for building web apps.
 But, javascript components of foundation-apps are built with angular.

-Try *React Foundation Apps*
+Try React Foundation Apps, if you want to use react.

-Get the benefits of both *React* and *Foundation Apps* .
+React Foundation Apps lets you avail the benefits of both React and Foundation Apps.

 ### Installation